daeMOn63/neural-intro/part1/README.md

 As a first example, we'll try to make a neuron able to solve a OR gate.
 As a reminder, OR gate is like this:

-I1 | I2 | Output
+x1 | x2 | Output
 --- | --- | ---
 0| 0 | 0
 0 | 1 | 1
 1 | 0 | 1
 1 | 1 | 1

-Which can be visualized in a plan:
+Which can be visualized in a plot:

 ![or_gate](../img/part1/or.png "The OR gate")